-Compared to closed-back headphones, they are more airy, less confined and compressed due to the pressure not being stuck into the headphones.
+Compared to closed-back headphones, they are airier, less confined and compressed due to the pressure not being stuck into the headphones.
 With open-back headphones, you will experience a wider soundstage feel as they sound somewhat of a mix between headphones and speakers.

 Open-back headphones will not protect you from outside sounds.
 This might be good or bad depending on where you use it.
-You might want some background sound coming in for more natural experience, however you don’t want any noise.
+You might want some background sound coming in for a more natural experience, however, you don’t want any noise.